Protein Effective Charge Estimator

 By default,

-.Charge of the buffer:
+--anion_chargewill be set to-1.Charge of the buffer:

 --buffer_charge <buffer charge>